JasonBallantyne/JasonBallantyne.github.io/aboutme.md

 Prior to my studies in Computer Science, I worked as a Data Analyst and Product Analyst in the financial industry.
 It was during this time that I discovered my passion for drawing actionable insights through data analytical solutions which in turn led me to pursue a full time Computer Science masters.

-Please feel free to reach out with any questions about the UCD MSc in Computer Science or any future opportunities!
+If you have any questions about the UCD MSc in Computer Science, future opportunities, or would just like to connect, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jason-ballantyne)!

 <!---